poldham/minimal-mistakes/_pages/index.md

 **Welcome to One World Analytics**

-We specialise in the analysis of social and environmental issues to inform policy decision-making.
+One World Analytics provides cutting-edge analysis of global environmental, economic and social issues.
+We specialise in large scale analytics, network analysis, visualization and data mining to improve understanding of complex emerging issues and enable informed decision-making.